 - Salt and pepper, to taste

-- Trim flank steak of excess fat and tough connective tissue over surface of steak.
-Using a paring knife, insert knife at an angle - almost all the way through the steak - to create multiple holes all over the surface of the steak.
-Flip the steak over and repeat the process on other side.
-Be sure to make the second set of holes parallel to first set so you don't create big holes in your steak.
+- Trim flank steak of excess fat and tough connective tissue over the surface of the steak.
+Using a paring knife, insert the knife at an angle – almost all the way through the steak – to create multiple holes all over the surface of the steak.
+Flip the steak over and repeat the process on the other side.
+Be sure to make the second set of holes parallel the l to first set so you don’t create big holes in your steak.

 - Add 1 tablespoon olive oil to skillet.
 Place scallions in the skillet, and cook for 30 seconds to 1 minute per side until greens have wilted and slightly charred.
 Remove from skillet and set aside.